 For reviews of some of Beachbody’s other programs, check out fellow dietitian Abby Langer’s article.

 Pros and Cons of Shakeology: a review

-Shakeology is a nutrient-dense nutritional shake.
-And the levels of many of the ingredients seem to be decently substantial with potential health benefits.
+Ultimately, Shakeology is a nutrient-dense nutritional shake.
+And the levels of many of the ingredients seem to be substantial with potential health benefits.

-However, some people experience gas and bloating from some of the ingredients.
-And it’s easy and cheaper to make a shake at home and add your own protein options.
-So that’s what I would suggest as the bottom-line for this Shakeology review!
+But it’s easy and cheaper to make a shake at home and add your own protein options.
+So that’s what I would ultimately recommend.

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier.